Jummy007/BootstrapForm/README.md

 # BootstrapForm
-Using bootstrap to create a responsive form.
+Using bootstrap to validate a form.
+Click to view: